InHouse-Banana/DS_NanoDegree_Final/README.md

 There are several aspects of this analysis that could be expanded and that could change dramatically the outcome.

-1. full dataset: the sample used is a less than 1% of the total dataset (12gb) thus the conclusions showed here are of limited validity
+1. Full dataset: the sample used is a less than 1% of the total dataset (12gb) thus the conclusions showed here are of limited validity
 2. numFolds: related to 1. in this case the number of folds was set to 3, but with larger datasets this could be increased to 10
-3. features: more categorical features could be used
+3. Features: more categorical features could be used
+4. Outlier detection: no efforts were made to detect outliers, which would be important to study in the complete dataset
+5. Imbalance handling: techniques such as  over/under-sampling or different train/test rations could be useful to manage this point

 ## Files